openservicebrokerapi/servicebroker/spec.md

 that all resources are immediately reclaimed for future provisions.

 Platforms MUST delete all bindings for a service prior to attempting to deprovision the service.
-This specification does not specify what a service broker is to do if it receives a deprovision request while there are still bindings associated with it.
+This specification does not specify what a Service Broker is to do if it receives a deprovision request while there are still bindings associated with it.

 ### Request